Setting up network policies for a Sophos XG controller

 - Apply IDS/IPS and web filtering only where needed.
 I limit deep inspection on guest VLANs to avoid user issues.

-- Some APX models may be newer and only supported via Sophos Central Wireless.
-Confirm model support before you waste time onboarding.
-Use the support pages I linked earlier.
+- Some APX models are newer and only supported through Sophos Central Wireless.
+Check model support before you spend time onboarding them.
+Use the support pages above.

-- If you have APX devices that can be managed by the XG, the on-box process will show them under Wireless Protection once they have contact and a valid group assignment.
+- If the APX devices can be managed by the XG, they should appear under Wireless Protection once they have contact and a valid group assignment.

 Verification and testing

-- Confirm SSID is broadcasting.
-Use a laptop or phone to scan for the SSID.
+- Confirm the SSID is broadcasting.
+Use a laptop or phone to scan for it.

 - Connect a client.
-Check it gets an IP from the assigned VLAN DHCP range.
+Check that it gets an IP from the assigned VLAN DHCP range.

 - Verify traffic flows and policy.
-From the client, test internet and internal resource access as per the policy.
-Confirm guest isolation works if configured.
+Test internet access and internal resource access as the policy allows.
+Check guest isolation if it is configured.

-- Look at logs: Wireless Protection and Network > Firewall logs.
-Confirm there are no blocked management packets.
+- Look at the logs: Wireless Protection and Network > Firewall logs.
+Check there are no blocked management packets.

 Troubleshooting notes

 - Check VLAN tagging on trunk ports.
-A wrong tag is the most common cause.
+A wrong tag is the usual cause.

-- If you see odd DHCP behaviour, confirm the DHCP server is bound to the correct interface.
+- If DHCP behaves oddly, confirm the DHCP server is bound to the correct interface.

-- If AP firmware mismatches are an issue, update AP firmware from the XG or Central depending on model support.
+- If AP firmware versions do not match, update the AP firmware from the XG or Central depending on model support.

 Concrete example configuration I use